In the UK, it’s against the law to own certain types of dog.

 It’s your responsibility to prove your dog is not a banned type.

 If you prove this, the court will order the dog to be returned to you.
-If you can’t prove it (or you plead guilty), you’ll be convicted of a crime.
+If you cannot prove it (or you plead guilty), you’ll be convicted of a crime.

-If your dog is banned but the court thinks it’s not a danger to the public, it may put it on the IED and let you keep it.
+If your dog is banned but the court thinks it’s not a danger to the public, the court may put your dog on the Index of Exempt dogs and let you keep it.

 - kept on a lead and muzzled at all times when in public

-- kept in a secure place so it can’t escape
+- kept in a secure place so it cannot escape

 As the owner, you must: